 At the Book Room, we know the importance of a good thriller and especially, the right thriller at the right time, so to help you choose we wrote a short encyclopedia of thriller writers, some background about each one, their writing style and their best-known characters and series.
 All you have to do is decide which one best suits your mood!

 The encyclopedia will be published in installments.
 The first part focused on American Thriller writers – a surprising number of whom come from New Jersey!
 The second installment is around British thriller writers including 2 Scottish Tartan noir authors.
-Future installments will focus on Scandinavian and any others you request in the comment section.
+Third installment focuses on Scandinavian.
+Pelaese feel free to request other author profiles in the comment section.
 Let us know who you think we should include.

 John Le Carré